 1. BUSINESS NAME REGISTRATION

-Creatives often think LLCs and DBA/FBN statements keep their names from being violated and that they are not violating others.
+We commonly see entrepreneurs think that setting up an LLC or registering a DBA/FBN statement means their business name is trademarked and safe from dispute.
 This is not true.
-Securing an LLC or a Fictitious Business Name Statement does not equal trademark protection.
-The Secretary of State and your county recorder don’t cross-reference your business name with the trademark database.
-So you can get the Secretary of State and county approval to use your business name, but you’re still exposed to potential trademark infringement liability because your name might infringe on someone’s trademark.
-It's important for a business owner to retain legal counsel to help them assess the risks and benefits of their business name.
+Setting up an LLC or a Fictitious Business Name Statement does not equal trademark protection.
+The key problem is that the Secretary of State and your county recorder don’t cross-reference your business name with the trademark database.
+You can get government approval to use your name for a business, but those agencies will not detect trademark infringement.
+It is important for a business owner to retain legal counsel to assess the risks and benefits of using their company's name.

 2. BRAND PROTECTION

-Most small businesses need to protect their brands.
-Imagine this – you start a taco shop on the main drag of Great Bend} called “Tommy Tequila’s Good Eats” and you spend decades establishing your reputation.
-But you don’t take steps to federally register your trademark for “Tommy Tequila’s Good Eats”.
-Then, you happen to go to Vegas for the weekend, and you find a brand new restaurant with the same exact name as your business.
-Sadly, your options for enforcement and protection would be limited since you have no federal protection for your brand’s name and the Vegas restaurant is across state lines.
-Another difficult scenario is what to do if you start a business using a name that was already trademarked by another person.
+Brand protection is necessary for most small businesses.
+Imagine this – you start a hamburger restaurant on the main drag of Great Bend} called “Tommy Tequila’s Good Eats” and you spend decades building your reputation.
+Your customers know your business and know your brand, but you don’t federally register your brand’s name.
+Then, you happen to go to Vegas for the weekend, and you find a year-old pub with the same exact name as your business.
+Sadly, your options for enforcement and protection would be limited since you have no federal protection for your brand’s name and the Vegas diner is across state lines.
+An even more common – and still hard – situation is what to do if your name brand logo was federally protected by a third party before you started using yours.

 3. INFRINGEMENT STRATEGY.

-Make sure you have a plan in place to protect your brand if someone infringes your brand.
-It's important to be aware of how your trademark might be infringed on by businesses.
-Sometimes, having a attorney send a cease-and-desist notice to the infringer will make them stop.
+Make sure you have a playbook in place to protect your brand if someone infringes your brand.
+There are many situations where someone might accidentally infringe your brand.
+When an infringement occurs, sending a cease-and-desist notice to the offender can make them stop.
 In other cases, where the infringer is intentionally and maliciously infringing your brand, you need to be prepared to take steps to fight them.
-A federal lawsuit might be needed to get a temporary and permanent injunction to stop the infringer.
-You can also try to recover damages including lost profits.
+You might need to file a lawsuit for a temporary injunction and/or permanent injunction to stop the infringer.
+You can try to recover lost profits as well.

-Trademark Lawyer Brian Russ is Available to Serve Great Bend} Entrepreneurs
+Trademark Attorney Brian Russ is Here to Serve Great Bend} Creatives

-The answer is simple – contactconnect with} Brian Russ Law, Inc. today.
+The answer is straightforward – contactconnect with} Brian Russ Law, Inc. today.
 We’re fielding inquiries from potential new clients every day.
-Having an attorney on your team to protect your intellectual property can help you avoid costly mistakes and give you invaluable peace of mind.
+Having an attorney on your team to protect your name can help you avoid costly mistakes and give you invaluable peace of mind.